What is APY? Learn everything about annual percentage yield

 If you want to understand how much interest you can earn on your money, you’ll want to pay close attention to your bank account’s annual percentage yield, or APY.

-Annual percentage yield is a fancy name for the rate of return you get on your money after accounting for compounding interest.
+Annual percentage yield is a term for the rate of return you get on your money after accounting for compounding interest.
 Depending on your bank, your interest may compound at different time periods.
 While one bank may compound interest daily, another bank may only compound monthly.
 The more frequently your interest compounds, the higher your APY.

 Let’s take a closer look at APY and why it’s important.